 This is a great looking helmet with vibrant, bright colors.
 Choose between shiny black, shiny white, neon green, safety orange and sky blue.
 When you’re riding this and take a tumble you can be sure to stand out in case a rescue helicopter needs to come to your assistance.

-If you’re looking for something more subtle, unfortunately, no dull colors here, but who wants something boring like that anyways.
+If you’re looking for something more subtle, unfortunately, no dull colors here, but who wants something boring like that anyway.
 Most reviewers seemed to love the bright colors and felt the aesthetics are one of its best features.

 The GoMax Aero is the most affordable of our selections and easily offers the best value out there.
 When many helmets will run you well over $100, why not get a helmet with equal quality for much, much less.

-3) Giro Feature Mountain Bike Helmet – Safety and Style
+Giro Feature Mountain Bike Helmet Review

 If you want a bike helmet that truly stands out and looks different than the rest, you definitely have to try the Giro Feature.
 This helmet comes in at different prices depending on the size and color.
 It’s packed with a lot of really great features, including an adjustable visor as well as the most secure and comfortable retention system.
 If the sun isn’t bothering you, simply slide the visor upward and it’s completely out of the way.
 The padding amount is perfect, so it stays on your head comfortably and doesn’t bounce around, distracting you from concentrating on the road ahead.
-It’s important to have a helmet that secures nicely to give you the confidence to zip around rugged terrain.
+It’s important to have a helmet that secures nicely to give you the confidence to zipping around rugged terrain.
 Giro Feature has a great rear coverage for added protection and is so lightweight it won’t even feel like you have a helmet on your head.
 Another excellent selection from the makers of Giro.

 Just like many Giro products, this one is top notch.
 It offers extra rear head protection a little more than what other helmets typically offer.
 The adjustable visor was a strong selling point for most.
 If the sun isn’t bothering you, simply slide it upwards and it’s completely out of the way.
 The ventilation keeps your head cool and it weighs so little you can easily forget it’s there.
 A lot of reviews stated that the fitting was so good it felt like the helmet was molded on their head.